 If you’re wondering why, with solid proof, marketers still aren’t delivering personalized customer experiences and benefiting from increased sales, the answer is: it is a lot of manual work.
 Even just identifying which persona to start with for personalizing content can be a daunting task.
 Personalization is not a one-and-done effort; as your visitor base grows and your personas evolve, providing the same degree of personalization for every visitor becomes a nearly impossible resource challenge to overcome.
+But yet we as consumers have become accustomed to intuitive and customized experiences, so we know it’s possible.

 What is the most common search query on your site this year for each of your key personas?